 As well as being very violent, the original series tackled a highly political agenda.
 The superheroes in Watchmen, set in the 1940s to 60s imagines an alternate America in which, for example, Watergate was never uncovered.

 Lindelof insists “Watchmen is canon”, suggesting he’ll leave its events be.
-But his statement confirms this won’t be a sequel, and some of the characters will be new.
+But his statement also suggests this won’t be a sequel, and some of the characters will be new - though in fact the footage so far suggests that the show is a sort of sequel, set decades after the fact.

 But despite Watchmen creator Alan Moore’s distaste for Watchmen’s on-screen presence, original artist Dave Gibbons is more optimistic.
 In an interview he said he “found Damon’s approach to be really refreshing and exciting and unexpected.
 I don’t think it’s gonna be what people think it’s going to be.
 It certainly wasn’t what I imagined it to be.
 I think it’s extremely fresh.
 I’m really looking forward to seeing it on the screen.”